 How to Stop White Smoke from the Exhaust

-You may commonly see white smoke coming from the exhaust on cooler days upon starting, probably because steam is created due to engine burning off the condensation.
-But if this continues for long even during warmer months, then it may indicate trouble.
-It is important to get your vehicle checked out and get it fixed as soon as possible.
+You may commonly see white smoke coming from the exhaust on cooler days upon starting.
+This is likely due to steam created due to the engine burning off the condensation.
+For this reason, it's important to tell the difference between normal car fumes and problematic smoke.
+But if this continues even during warmer months, then it may indicate trouble.
+It's important to get your vehicle checked out and have it fixed as soon as possible.
 There may be several reasons for a car smoking white smoke from the exhaust.
 In this oneHOWTO article, we are going to talk about how to stop white smoke from the exhaust, no matter what the underlying reason is.

 Other than that, you may also try a stop leak or neutralizing flush to stop the radiator acid as an emergency solution.
 You can find this type of product in specialized shops.
 Just follow the instructions and pour the right amount in the coolant system.

 If you see white smoke during startup only, then this is probably because oil leaks pass the valves and mixes with any moisture present in the car’s exhaust.
-When you park your car under extremely cold conditions, the car becomes too cool, its air shrinks and starts producing moisture, making as much as 1 cup of water in the exhaust system and its motor.
-So, when you ignite after a few hours, such as in the morning after cooling overnight, this moisture comes out of the exhaust as a white smoke.
+When you park your car under extremely cold conditions, the car becomes too cool, its air shrinks and starts producing moisture.
+The result is as much as 1 cup of water in the exhaust system and its motor.
+So, when you switch on the ignition after a few hours, such as in the morning after a cold night, this moisture comes out of the exhaust as white smoke.

 When sulfur gets mixed with the moisture in the engine, it produces acid.
 All oils, diesel and gas fuels contain sulfur.
 Most of them have additives to control this sulfur and keep the transmission and the engine protected.

-A special motor treatment is available that aims at sealing oil loss and putting off expensive repairs of the valve.
-More acids in the exhaust and the motor will cause you to need to replace your motor and muffler sooner than needed.
+A special motor treatment is available that aims at sealing oil loss and helping to avoid expensive repairs of the valve.
+More acid in the exhaust and the motor will cause you to need to replace your motor and muffler sooner than needed.
 Make sure you check your oil more frequently to avoid this problem in the future and top it up frequently.

-Using additive products to deal with white smoke from the exhaust
+Using special products to stop white exhaust smoke

-If you'd like to read similar articles to How to Stop White Smoke from the Exhaust, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to How to Stop White Smoke from the Exhaust, we recommend you visit our Car Maintenance and Repair category.

 - Sometimes the best decision to make if you want your car to have a longer life is to replace your engine altogether, or problems may extend to other parts and costs may escalate.